How to Improve Class Imbalance using Class Weights in Machine Learning?

 class imbalance table

-In this table, we have ten observations with nine observations from class 0 and 1 from class 1.
+This table has ten observations, nine from class 0 and 1 from class 1.
 In the next column, we have the predicted probabilities for each observation.
 And finally, using the log loss formula, we have the cost penalty.

 After adding the weights to the cost function, the modified log loss function is: